Storage Configuration

 that feature here.
 To facilitate this monetr requires a file storage backend.

-provider is likely sufficient.
+For self hosted environments the filesystem provider is likely sufficient.
 But monetr also supports S3-compatible

 object stores such as RADOSGW or minio.